Student Service Programs at Cornell College

 Cornell College Americorps Program

-AmeriCorps Program, you’ll dedicate 300 hours of service (capacity-building work) to local communities by the end of one academic year.
+Get involved in the local communities surrounding Mount Vernon.
+As a participant in the Iowa College AmeriCorps Program, you’ll dedicate 300 hours of service (capacity-building work) to local communities by the end of one academic year.
 At the end of your academic year, you’ll have grown in countless ways—and you’ll receive an educational grant.

 A Cornell College student works with kids as part of the Lunch Buddies program

 Interested in fostering kids’ self-image and personal growth?
 Be a mentor to a child through Cornell’s Success Lab.
 You’ll visit Mount Vernon Middle School to meet with students, talk with them, and help them with their studies.
-Once a semester, you’ll plan a fun activity for the middle school
+Once a semester, you’ll plan a fun activity for the middle schoolstudents—dodgeball, anyone?
+You can also join the Lunch Buddies program and become a role model for local third graders!

 Cornell College students participate in a social justice activity.

-As part of the Social Justice Initiative, you’ll collaborate with local organizations to raise awareness, educate, and assist with ongoing social justice programs.
-Our Civic Engagement Office provides
+As part of the Social Justice Initiative, you’ll collaborate with local organizations to raise awareness, educate, and assist with ongoing social justice programs with organizations such as the Emma Goldman Clinic, Justice For Our Neighbors, and the Catherine McAuley Center.

 Want to make an impact in your own backyard?
 Engage in dialogue with others in order to help transform conflicts on campus.
 Sustained Dialogue is a national program in which student leaders can be trained in conflict resolution methods.
 Dialogues take place among students, faculty, and staff, and they meet regularly to discuss issues at Cornell, working together to discover creative solutions to local problems.